 Individual family practices

 After completing his medical training at the University of Alberta, Peter moved to Calgary in 1999.
-He took over and expanded an existing family practice in the Beltline, and though the practice changed buildings, Peter remained with it for the last 18 years.
-It has been his pleasure and honour to serve his patients on 17th Avenue; however, with the opportunity to open a physician-owned clinic, Cura Family Practice, he says goodbye to the Red Mile.
-Peter looks forward to continuing to serve his family practice patients at this new location, a short walk from his home in Chinook Park.
-He hopes his patients will find the new clinic as inviting as he does, and he looks forward to seeing them in this new space.
+He took over and expand an existing family practice in the Beltline, and though his practice changed buildings, Peter remained with it for 18 years.
+In 2018 he got the opportunity to open a physican-owned clinic, Cura Family Practice, in his own neighbourhood, so he said goodbye to the Red Mile.
+He continues to serve his family practice patients at this new location, a short walk from his home in Chinook Park.

 shared family and low risk obstetrical practice